 Net plopping, a variation of the classic technique, takes things up a notch.
 Imagine using a specialized, lightweight net to cradle your curls, encouraging them to dry naturally.
 This innovative approach ensures even better air circulation and minimizes disturbance to your curl pattern.

-Why Plopping is a Game-Changer for Curly Hair
+Why Plopping Works for Curly Hair

 What Should You Use for Plopping Curly Hair?